 When school budgets are being decided, it often seems like the purchases for music and the arts get shuffled around and skimmed away until there’s not much left for the bigger-budget items (or even some of the smaller items!) we’d like to use with our students.
 To make up for these shortages, music and performing arts teachers, like so many other educators, often end up funding our classrooms with our own money.
 It’s far from ideal.
-Fortunately, there is a way to get funding for our classrooms and performances spaces without impacting district budgets.
-Congress has enacted a once-in-a-generation program available to schools and educational institutions specifically to enhance student learning and address learning loss brought on by the COVID pandemic.
+Fortunately, there is a way to get funding for our classrooms and performance spaces without impacting district budgets.
+States and school districts are still allocating their ESSER ARP funds through September of 2024, and they can be used to fund furnishings and equipment for music and theater classrooms.

 What are ESSER funds?